llee454/jhsph-interview/docs/essay.md

 ## Part 2 Answers

 The interview challenge continues by giving a specification for a function that "... takes three datasets as inputs (two with rates per population and one with population) and returns the ratio of these rates by the most granular age brackets possible".
 The `getRateRatio` function defined in the code sample given in Appendix 2 implements this function specification.

+## Part 3 Answers

+In Appendix 1, we describe a range of methods for refining partitions and estimating population distributions across those refinements.
+Specifically, the functions `refineUniform` and `refineLinear` presented in Appendix 2 implement the algorithms described in Appendix 1.

 # Appendix 1: Incompatible Partitions